 What Does it Take to Be a Production, Planning, or Expediting Clerk?

-Production, Planning, or Expediting Clerk Definition Coordinate and expedite the flow of work and materials within or between departments of an establishment according to production schedule.
+Example of Production, Planning, or Expediting Clerk Job Coordinate and expedite the flow of work and materials within or between departments of an establishment according to production schedule.
 Duties include reviewing and distributing production, work, and shipment schedules; conferring with department supervisors to determine progress of work and completion dates; and compiling reports on progress of work, inventory levels, costs, and production problems.

 List of Production, Planning, or Expediting Clerk Job Duties